54ayao/JSDMirror/SLA-en.md

 ## VI.
 [Others]

-6.1 If you have comments or suggestions about this Agreement or the Services, you can contact our customer service department (kefu@eebbk.top) and we will give you necessary help.
+6.1 If you have comments or suggestions about this Agreement or the Services, you can contact our customer service department (ayao@eebbk.top) and we will give you necessary help.
 (End of text)

 ## Feedback on the problem of copying the assignment